Dynamic self-loops in networks of passive and active binary elements

 \section{Role of the race condition rules}

-In this section, we analyze the impact of different race condition rules on the probability of finding self-loops and on the self-loop sizes distribution.
+In this section, we analyze the impact of different race condition rules on the probability of finding self-loops and on the self-loop size distribution.
 We explore four different dynamical rules.
-Rule $0$ considers the model ill-defined whenever race conditions occur \cite{van2021profusion, liu2024controlled} (discarding the associated instance), but prevents sampling large systems (see section \ref{sec:race_conditions}).
+Rule $0$ considers the model ill-defined whenever race conditions occur \cite{van2021profusion, liu2024controlled} (discarding the associated instance), and prevents sampling large systems (see section \ref{sec:race_conditions}).
 Rule $1$ (focus of the main text) and $1'$ specify to flip only the most and the least unstable element, respectively.
 Finally, under rule $2$, all unstable elements are flipped simultaneously.
-Table \ref{table:all_models} summarizes the ill-defined cases encountered in each different classes of couplings for the different dynamical rules.
+Table \ref{table:all_models} summarizes the ill-defined conditions encountered in each interaction ensemble for the different race condition rules.